 Technical and Financial Assistance Package to Help Grow Downtown Trees

-The Village of Lyndonville and the Town of Windsor will partner with the Vermont Urban & Community Forestry Program (VT UCF) during the 2022 calendar year to invigorate their urban forestry programs, support their municipal staff and volunteers, and strengthen their technical expertise needed to promote healthy urban and community tree canopy.
+The Village of Lyndonville and the Town of Windsor are partnered with the Vermont Urban & Community Forestry Program (VT UCF) during the 2022-2023 calendar years to invigorate their urban forestry programs, support their municipal staff and volunteers, and strengthen their technical expertise needed to promote healthy urban and community tree canopy.

 Funding for this initiative was provided by the USDA Forest Service through the 2021 State Urban Forest Resilience grant program.

-Our partner municipalities will receive a package valued at over $20,000 that includes:
+Our partner municipalities receive a package valued at over $20,000 that includes:

 - A $10,000 grant for strategic tree planting and/or maintenance of existing trees.

 - A minimum of 50 hours of direct assistance from VT UCF’s Technical Assistance Coordinator for assessment of needs, plan and program development, and site and tree selection and sourcing, including a minimum of 3 site visits.

 - A minimum of 20 hours of VT UCF staff or intern time spent updating an existing tree inventory or conducting an initial inventory of publicly managed trees.

 - Tree care supplies and resources, such as irrigation or watering bags, pruners, pole pruners, or printed guides, totaling $500 in value.

 - 1 basic tree care training for municipal staff.